 (What's) The Life of a Man? / The Fall of the Leaf

-Harry Holman sang The Life of a Man in a Mike Yates recording between 1972-1975 on the 1975 Topic album When Sheepshearing's Done: Countryside Songs from Southern England.
+Harry Holman sang The Life of a Man in a Mike Yates recording between 1972-1975 on the 1975 Topic album of countryside songs from Southern England, When Sheepshearing's Done.

-Jumbo Brightwell sang The Life of a Man in 1975 on this Topic LP Songs from the Eel's Foot: Traditional Songs and Ballads from Suffolk.
+Jumbo Brightwell sang The Life of a Man in 1975 on his Topic LP of traditional songs and ballads from Suffolk, Songs from the Eel's Foot.

 Harry Upton sang The Life of a Man in 1978 on this Topic LP Why Can't It Always Be Saturday?.